 Writing proposals should not be the responsibility of one person.
 Learn how to make it a team effort, involving council and board members, finance directors, marketing specialists, administrative assistants and other staff members.
 Increase your potential success rate simply by learning and applying proven tactics used by successful grant writers — from planning to submission.
 You’ll learn how to develop accurate organization profiles, outline goals and objectives and specify evaluation plans.
 You’ll also receive feedback on a model proposal.

 Plus, you’ll receive excerpts of other successful proposals that garnered funds for tribal organizations and advice on how to use them as models for your own proposals.
 In addition, you’ll learn useful dos and don’ts of the grant writing process and receive a handy glossary of terms that you need to know.

-Get ready to begin writing a proposal using the knowledge that you’ll gain in this workshop — and win the grant!
+Get ready to begin writing a proposal using the knowledge that you’ll gain in this class— and win the grant!

 |T O P I C S I N C L U D E

 |Planning for Grant Development

 - Guiding principles